Subsequent Teaching Endorsement

 Admission Requirements

-In order to be considered for admission for a Subsequent Teaching Endorsement, you must hold bachelor’s degree from an accredited college or university and hold a valid teaching license.
+In order to be considered for admission for a Subsequent Teaching Endorsement, you must hold bachelor’s degree from an accredited college or university and hold a valid teaching license in Illinois.
 To apply, please submit a completed application as specified by the admission requirements for the teaching and learning program or the special education for licensed teachers program.
 In addition to the standard application materials, you must also submit a valid Illinois teaching license and a letter from your school principal providing evidence of prior teaching experience and teaching performance.
 (If you are currently not employed as a teacher, then other evidence of prior teaching experience must be provided.)

 In addition to the standard requirements for admission to graduate programs, candidates must submit: